nathimel/ibsg/README.md

 This will perform four basic steps by running the following scripts:

-1. Simulate evolution:

-    `python3 src/run_simulations.py`

-    Run one or more trials of an evolutionary dynamics simulation on a sim-max game, and save the resulting (complexity, distortion) points to a csv.

-    - This script will also generate and save hypothetical variants of the emergent systems for comparison.

-2. Estimate Pareto frontier
+1. Estimate the information curve

-    `python3 src/curve.py`
+    `python src/curve.py`

     Estimate the IB curve

+2. Simulate evolution

+    `python src/run_simulations.py`

+    Run one or more trials of an evolutionary dynamics simulation on a sim-max game, and save the resulting data.

+    - This script can also generate and save hypothetical variants of the emergent systems for comparison.

+3. Measure efficiency

+    `python src/measure.py`

+    Measure the optimality of emergent systems w.r.t the IB  bound, record most similar theoretically optimal systems, and save resulting data.
+    - Optionally: approximate each emergent sender (encoder) distribution via limited sampling of its behavior.
+This is an exploratory simulation of how real data collection might skew efficiency measurements.

 4. Get a basic plot

-    `python3 src/plot.py`
+    `python src/plot.py`

     Produce a basic plot of the emergent systems on the information plane.

+    - This script technically requires steps 3,4
-    Code for the more detailed plots can be found in [notebooks/single_figures.ipynb](src/notebooks/paper_figures.ipynb).
+    - Code for the more detailed plots can be found in [notebooks/paper_figures.ipynb](src/notebooks/paper_figures.ipynb).